lingyus43/myRepo/README.md

 ````
 cd d/java/smsf
 ````

 And type the following to run the program
 ````
 ./run-smsf.sh
 ````
+Or you can just use your own IDE to open this project, and run the main method in SmsfApplication class

 Then the output will be printed into console
 ````